Pope Benedict XVI and ecumenism: Relations with other denominations

+Orthodoxy

 Eastern Orthodox

 The bishops of the Ecumenical Eastern Orthodox Patriarchate of Constantinople have expressed concern over Pope Benedict XVI's decision to strike out "patriarch of the West" from his official titles in the Vatican yearbook.
 In an 8 June 2006 statement, the chief secretary of the Orthodox bishops' synod said dropping "patriarch of the West" while retaining the titles "vicar of Jesus Christ" and "supreme pontiff of the universal church" is "perceived as implying a universal jurisdiction of the bishop of Rome over the entire church, a claim that the Orthodox have never accepted."
 The statement was issued after synod members discussed the change during their early June meeting.
 Cardinal Walter Kasper, president of the Pontifical Council for Promoting Christian Unity, said in a March statement that dropping the title of patriarch in reference to the pope does not minimize the importance of the patriarchal office, particularly in relation to the ancient Eastern churches.
 "Even less can this suppression be seen as implying new claims" of power or authority on the part of the Vatican, he said.
 However, members of the Orthodox synod disagreed.
 From their point of view, "the geographical limits of each ecclesiastical jurisdiction" have been a key part of the structure of the church from the earliest days of Christianity.
 The church as a whole is "a unity of full local churches" and not a monolith divided into local units simply for the sake of easier governance.
 The Orthodox synod's statement said that, with the international Catholic-Orthodox theological dialogue set to begin again in September with plans to deal with the "thorny problem" of papal primacy, it would have been better not to have removed the title without consultation.